 Some durability issues

-Android TV Box Buyers Guide & FAQ
+Android TV Box Buyers Guide

 Not every Android box is created equal and not all offer the same array of features.
 Before you go spending your hard earned money on an Android TV box for your home you should consider the following factors: